 Sure, Orchard Road is home to dozens of malls, restaurants, and bars, but Singapore’s premier shopping belt is also bursting with indoor playgrounds, toy shops, and family-friendly attractions.
 Here are just a few of them.

-Don’t be fooled by its unassuming entrance — this jungle gym is huge.
-It has mazes, slides, suspension bridges and every obstacle you can imagine that’ll keep your pint-sized explorers busy for hours.
-The centrepiece of the playground is a 10-metre-tall climbing labyrinth, filled with nets and trampolines for your kids to pretend to be Spider-Man for a day.
+Don’t be fooled by its unassuming entrance—this jungle gym is huge.
+Amazonia has mazes, slides, suspension bridges and every obstacle you can imagine that’ll keep your pint-sized thrill-seekers busy for hours.
+The centrepiece of the playground is a ten-metre-tall climbing labyrinth, filled with nets and trampolines for your kids to pretend to be Spider-Man for a day.

 Singapore Botanic Gardens